Nebula-Consulting/nebula-environment-metadata/README.md

 ## Matching values in environments

 Values in environments are matched by looking at their Environment reference and the Org Domain URL within it.
+Matching happens in order of preference

-If there is a custom metadata record associated with an Environment that matches `Url.getOrgDomainUrl().toExternalForm()`, then that record is returned.
-If there is a record in an Environment with no Org Domain URL set, then that record is returned.
+1. If there is a custom metadata record associated with an Environment that matches `Url.getOrgDomainUrl().toExternalForm()`, then that record is returned.
+2. If there is a record in an Environment with no Org Domain URL set, then that record is returned.
+3. Otherwise, nothing is returned.
+This form that "nothing" takes depends on the API you use to access the property

 ## Apex Interface